pburls/code-analysis/README.md

 Inside the `code-analysis` folder we expect the following scripts:
 1. The entire [maat-scripts](https://github.com/adamtornhill/maat-scripts/tree/python3) repo of script cloned.
+Check out the `python3` branch of the repo!
 2. The custom `extract_git_logs.py` script.

 ### Extract code change history from Git logs